emacadie/clojure_apps/guestbook_postgres/README.md

 # guestbook

 generated using Luminus version "2.9.11.08"

+This is based on the Luminus example, but instead of using H2, I used Postgres.

 FIXME

 ## Prerequisites